RikkuX491/EAST-SE-012924-Phase-2/README.md

-# Lecture # 1 - Components & Props
+# Lecture # 2 - State & Events
 ## SWBAT
-- [ ] Review the benefits of React over Vanilla JS
+- [ ] Explain the importance of state
-- [ ] Review the difference between HTML and JSX
+- [ ] Explain the difference between state and props
-- [ ] Review the importance of Components
-- [ ] Review how a component is written
-- [ ] Explain what props are and how to create them
-- [ ] Recognize destructured props and how to work with them
+- [ ] Observe how to use the useState hook
-- [ ] Recognize best practices when writing components and props
-- [ ] Observe how to render multiple components from a list
+- [ ] Observe how to use DOM events in React

 ## Setup
 Please make sure that you are inside the folder for this repository which contains the `package.json` file before following these instructions for setup: